-A new residential/mixed-use development is planned for the OC city of Westminster that is expected to serve as the gateway to “Little Saigon,” the largest Vietnamese community in the U.S. Called Bolsa Row, the project is being designed by KTGY Architecture + Planning, who describe it as an experiential urban lifestyle development.
+A new residential/mixed-use development is planned for the Orange County city of Westminster that is expected to serve as the gateway to “Little Saigon,” the largest Vietnamese community in the U.S. Called Bolsa Row, the project is being designed by KTGY Architecture + Planning, who describe it as an experiential urban lifestyle development.

 Bolsa Row is being developed by IP Westminster LLC, led by Joann and Bac Pham, a developer with hotels in Garden Grove and other nearby cities.
 Plans for the project, to be located on six acres on the southeast corner of Bolsa Ave and Brookhurst St, have been submitted to the city and are currently under review.